The Christmas tree lights are twinkling, darker nights drawing in, icy mornings, everyone is preparing for the Christmas holidays and feeling festive.

 Christmas is such an emotive time for separated families but it does not have to be.
 Be kind and considerate, realistic, put aside differences for one day and allow your children to experience the magic of Christmas with each parent.

 Farleys Solicitors’ family law department can provide advice on a range of matters including divorce and separation and child matters.
-To speak to an experienced family lawyer today please call 0845 287 0939 or submit your enquiry online.
+To speak to an experienced family lawyer today please call 0845 287 0939, complete our online contact form, or use the chat button below.